terms and conditions

-The CSLA Board reserves the right to terminate your Account(s) or restrict access to your Account(s), or to delete any content posted through your Account(s), with or without notice, for any or for no reason, and without any liability to you.
+The CSLA Board reserves the right to terminate your Account(s) or restrict access to your Account(s) for violations of these terms or the CSLP Code of Ethics, and to delete any content posted through your Account(s), with or without notice, for any or for no reason, and without any liability to you.

 You understand that material made available by the CSLA Board is a product of a community effort and does not necessarily represent the views of the CSLA Board or its directors.
 The CSLA Board assumes no responsibility for the accuracy, suitability, or completeness of any content provided.